 If the scanner senses someone with a temperature above that range, it will release an alert, after which company policy kicks in.
 Usually, a high temperature indicates a fever, which can be a symptom of infectious disease and is grounds for being sent home.
 Instead of just an alert, the scanner can also combine with access control systems, so someone physically cannot enter the building without a passing temperature.

-While features can vary from system to system, one of our favorites is Safe Space Scan, which offers evaluation times of less than a second and accuracy within 0.3℉.
+While features can vary from system to system, one prominent system offers evaluation times of less than a second and accuracy within 0.3℉.
 It’s easy to use and offers several safety features.

-Here are some of the other features that thermal screening tools like Safe Space Scan can offer:
+Here are some of the other features that thermal screening tools can offer:

 - Positioning: Artificial intelligence (AI) can step in to ensure that someone stands in the correct spot for an accurate reading.
 If someone is too far away or too close, it may give audible instructions or visual cues for the person to step forward or back so they are in the optimal spot for a reliable measurement.

-- Fast response times: As mentioned, Safe Space Scan can provide a pass/fail result in under a second — 300 milliseconds (ms), to be specific.
+- Fast response times: Systems can provide a pass/fail result in under a second — 300 milliseconds (ms), to be specific.
 This is a fast response in the world of no-touch thermometers.
 Employees and customers can spend less time being screened and more time working, shopping or doing whatever it is they came to your facility to do.